 Enterprise Advisers are professional volunteers who work directly with schools’ leadership teams to develop effective careers education strategies and meaningful connections with local employers.

-Since 2015, over 500 volunteers working in HR or L&D have joined the Enterprise Adviser Network through the CIPD.
+Since 2015, over 600 volunteers working in HR and L&D have joined the Enterprise Adviser Network through the CIPD.
 Here's what some of them are saying:

 The Enterprise Adviser role has provided a fantastic opportunity for me to bring my experiences into schools and specifically to young people.
 It’s been rewarding being that important link to help schools and employers collaborate more.

 I have worked in graduate and apprentice recruitment for seven years now, but the Enterprise Adviser role gave me the opportunity to get first-hand insight into the world of secondary education.
 I have also been able to use the experience to demonstrate my own development.

 This is a great programme that allows you to use your skills in a completely different setting, get creative and make a difference.
 It has been a fantastic experience so far – can’t recommend it enough!

 We're looking for self-driven, motivated individuals who are committed to making a difference to young people’s career prospects.
 You’ll have the opportunity to share your passion for your profession and knowledge of the local labour market, promote the skills employers are looking for, and facilitate sustainable links to local employers.

 As an Enterprise Adviser you will: